NFL Predictions Week 17: Odds, Picks and Projections for Final Schedule

 The Patriots win this game and cover the point spread.

-Week 17 NFL Odds and selecions (per OddsShark)
+Week 17 NFL Odds and selections (per OddsShark)

 Atlanta at Tampa Bay (-1) | O/U 51